KevinGuitarist/KevinGuitarist/README.md

 <!--
 Hi, Vivek!
-I've now fixed the spacing issue.
-The icons are no longer "chipke chipke" and have proper breathing room for a cleaner look.
+Per your request, I've updated the ugly Android and Photoshop icons.
+They are now replaced with their best-looking, modern versions to match the style of the others.
+This should be perfect now!
 -->

 <div align="center">